jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 The simplest possible line following algorithm works in much the same way, however there's a key difference.
 In a fridge, we can measure the PV (current temperature) extremely well, but only have very crude control over the OP (compressor on/off).
 On a bit:bot we have very good control over the OP (motor speed), but a very limited way to measure the PV (are we currently over a line).

-[comment]: # (*Note*: Some modern fridges have a VFD variable frequency drive compressor that allows much finer control over the compressor power.
-This lets you use a much more efficient control algorithm, resulting in a quieter and more energy efficient fridge.* Commented out as simething of interest, but not particularly instructive at this point...)

 #### Proportional control

-TODO
+To continue with the fridge example, wouldn't it be great if we could instead adjust the power to the compressor to match the temperature difference.
+In fact, modern fridges have a VFD (variable frequency drive) compressor that allows it to run at different power levels, instead of just on or off.

-*Note: this is the first part of a commonly used control algorithm called a PID Controller.
-PID stands for proportional-integral-derivative.*
+When a control algorithm drives the output as a function of the difference between the PV and SP, this is called *proportional control*.
+This is the first part of a commonly used control algorithm called a PID Controller.
+PID stands for *proportional-integral-derivative*.

 #### Line following